 AppleScript Tutorial for Excel

-The AppleScript products are designed to guide Mac users that use Excel for Mac 2004 and 2008.
-Later versions should use the VBA Macros which are cross-platform compatible with Excel for Mac 2011 and up including Office 365.
+The AppleScript products are designed for Mac users that use Excel for Mac 2004 and 2008.
+Later versions should use VBA Macros which are cross-platform compatible with Windows and Mac for Excel versions 2011 and up including local installations of Office 365.

 AppleScript Tutorial for Excel using Universal Fonts